aaronkollasch/photomanager/README.rst

 Create database
 ---------------
-`This command is only needed if you want to use a non-default hashing algorithm.`
+`This command is only needed if you want to specify a non-default hashing algorithm or timezone.`

 ::